Indictment and arrest of Julian Assange: Reactions in the US

 Frida Ghitis warned that "while Assange is not a journalist, his arrest does present a potential threat to other journalists.
 One can easily foresee someone like President Donald Trump using the precedent against others reporting information he doesn't like.
 If a man who claims he is a journalist can be arrested and prosecuted for his work, others could also be charged."

 The Associated Press reported that the indictment raised concerns about media freedom, as Assange's solicitation and publication of classified information is a routine job journalists perform.
 Stephen Vladeck, a professor at the University of Texas School of Law, stated that what Assange is accused of doing is factually different from, but legally similar to what professional journalists do.
-Vladeck also said the Espionage Act charges could provide Assange with an argument against extradition under the US-UK treaty, as there is an exemption in the treaty for political offences.Suzanne Nossel of PEN America said it was immaterial if Assange was a journalist or publisher and pointed instead to First Amendment concerns.
+Vladeck also said the Espionage Act charges could provide Assange with an argument against extradition under the US-UK treaty, as there is an exemption in the treaty for political offences.
+Suzanne Nossel of PEN America said it was immaterial if Assange was a journalist or publisher and pointed instead to First Amendment concerns.

 In a call with reporters, U.S. Attorney Terwilliger said that "Assange is charged for his alleged complicity in illegal acts to obtain or receive voluminous databases of classified information and for agreeing and attempting to obtain classified information through computer hacking.
 The United States has not charged Assange for passively obtaining or receiving classified information."
 Assistant Attorney General John Demers said "Julian Assange is no journalist".

+Most cases brought under the Espionage Act have been against government employees who accessed sensitive information and leaked it to journalists and others.
+Prosecuting people for acts related to receiving and publishing information has not previously been tested in court.
+Gabe Rottman from the Reporters Committee for Freedom of the Press, said there were a few occasions when the U.S. government had almost charged a journalist under the Espionage Act, but had decided not to proceed.
+He mentioned the case of Seymour Hersh, whom the Justice Department decided after consideration not to charge for reporting on US surveillance of the Soviet Union.
+BuzzFeed News wrote that lawyers to whom it had spoken said there was only one previous case in which third parties were prosecuted for sharing leaked information.
+In that case, two lobbyists for a pro-Israel group were charged in 2005 with receiving and sharing classified information about American policy toward Iran.
+The charges, however, did not relate to the publication of the documents and the case was dropped in 2009.